Ramones (album): Reception

 The band was inducted into the Rock and Roll Hall of Fame at the 2002 induction ceremony, with the website stating that their first album changed the rock genre from "bloated and narcissistic", to "basic" rock and roll.
 In 2003, Ramones was considered by Spin's Chuck Klosterman, Greg Milner, and Alex Pappademas to be the sixth most influential album of all time.
 They noted that the album "saved rock from itself and punk rock from art-gallery pretension."
 Q Magazine included the album in their "100 Greatest Albums Ever" (2003) list, where it was listed at No. 74.
 In 2006, it was chosen by Time as one of the 100 greatest albums ever.
 Ramones was included in Chris Smith's 2009 book 101 Albums That Changed Popular Music, who said the album "opened a whole new world of garage rock for those fed up with the excesses of existing rock gods."
 It was also included in the 2005 book 1001 Albums You Must Hear Before You Die.
 In 2010, it was ranked as the greatest debut album of the year in 1976.
 It was placed first in the Rolling Stone 100 Best Debut Albums of All Time list in 2022.
 The album went gold in the US just after its 38th anniversary, certified by the RIAA on April 30, 2014.
+In 2024, Loudwire staff elected it as the best hard rock album of 1976.

 In 2016, Rhino Records announced the July 29 release of a 40th-anniversary deluxe edition comprising three CDs and one LP, including stereo and mono mixes of the original album; single mixes, outtakes and demos; and a live 1976 performance.